hosuaa/tech258_cloud/azure_linux/intro_to_azure/Two_tiered_deployment_azure.md

 ![alt text](two_tiered_images/image.png)

+Azure will always attempt to use the first private IP available.
+For example, the private IP of the database will typically be 10.0.3.4

 ## Setup VM

 Now we can set up our virtual machines (or in AWS EC2 instances).
 Search up 'VM' and create two virtual machine instances.
 They will be mostly the same but with some key differences.